 2019 drivers continue into 2020

-Though most global equity indices finished the year at or near all-time highs, gold shone, realising its strongest price increase in ten years.
+Even though most global equity indices finished the year at or near all-time highs, gold shone, having its strongest price increase in ten years.
 The strength of gold was mainly the by-product of a dovish shift in monetary policy.
 Our research indicates that a shift from a hawkish or neutral stance to a dovish one has historically led gold to outperform – The impact of monetary policy on gold.
 Additionally, investors may have been drawn to our research that shows the positive impact of lower rates on gold prices as well as the potential for additional gold exposure (potentially replacing bonds) in a low-rate environment.
 And with over 90% of sovereign debt trading with negative real rates, the opportunity cost of investing in gold improved.

+Yet many of 2019’s drivers of gold performance remain.
 While a “lite version” of a US/China trade deal was agreed in principle, it has yet to be formally signed, and terms have yet to be disclosed.
 Continued discussion of more contentious policies, like intellectual property and currency manipulation, are likely to come to the forefront.
 And while PM Boris Johnson has secured a commanding majority in the UK parliament, the impact of the 2020 Brexit has yet to be realised.